Jeff Lucas & Searchlight: Faith in the Fog

 Return to the Hiding Place

-The production looks not only at the story from Corrie's viewpoint but also from a German army officer's angle as well.
+Her family bravely hide Jews in their small clock shop and the consequences were dark and devastating.
+The production looks not only at the story from Corrie's viewpoint, but from a German army officer's as well.
 How do they both regard their families, their faith, the Jewish people and the occupation of Holland?
+They begin in different worlds, but eventually come face to face with each other.

-The company appreciate the support and encouragement of John & Elizabeth Sherrill.
+Wonderfully inspiring - and still very relevant for today - the production is indebted to the support and encouragement of John & Elizabeth Sherrill.